 Las Posadas – December 16-24

 Las Posadas is a December holiday in Mexico and many other Latin American countries.
 It commemorates the journey of Mary and Joseph to Bethlehem.
 And it usually runs from December 16th to December 24th.
-Moreover, the name “las posadas” means “the inns,” and refers to where Mary and Joseph stayed during their journey.
+Moreover, “las posadas” means “the inns,” and refers to where Mary and Joseph stayed during their journey.

 Hanukkah – December 18-26